 Dosage of Cordyceps

 Unless advised by a physician, naturopath or Traditional Chinese Medicine practitioner it is best to stick to between 1-3 grams daily.
 Some studies may suggest specific amounts for particular diseases or issues, such as 3-6 grams daily for renal or liver disease or 3.5 grams for reaching peak performance.
 Higher dosages can be safe with the assistance of a practitioner, naturopath or Traditional Chinese Medicine practitioner (Tuli, H.S., et al., 2014).

 Side Effects of Cordyceps Supplementation

 There are also mixed results for individuals with autoimmune diseases such as rheumatoid arthritis, lupus and multiple sclerosis.
-For the later, there is research on Cordyceps possible benefit for reducing the symptoms of Multiple Sclerosis, however, more research must be done (Tuli, H.S., et al., 2014).
+For the latter, there is research on Cordyceps possible benefit for reducing the symptoms of multiple sclerosis, however, more research must be done (Tuli, H.S., et al., 2014).

 Beug, M., Bessette, A.E., Bessetts, A.R.
 (2014).
 Ascomycete Fungi of North America: A mushroom Reference Guide.
 Utpress: Texas.

 eds.
 Benzie, I.F.F., Wachtel-Galor, S. (2010).
 Herbal Medicine: Biomolecular and Clinical Aspects: Second edition.
 CRC Press: New York.